auth0/docs/articles/saml/identity-providers/ssocircle.md

 When you paste the certificate into your file, line breaks may get replaced with spaces.
-You need to restore the original line breaks and make sure that the line breaks are **exactly** as shown above (or as shown on the ssocircle public IDP metadata page if changed) and the BEGIN CERTIFICATE and END CERTIFICATE lines are on their own line, with preceeding and following dashes and the first and last lines of the file, respectively.
+You need to restore the original line breaks and make sure that the line breaks are **exactly** as shown above (or as shown on the ssocircle public IDP metadata page if changed) and the BEGIN CERTIFICATE and END CERTIFICATE lines are on their own line, with preceding and following dashes and the first and last lines of the file, respectively.

 6. In the Auth0 screen, click on the red **"UPLOAD CERTIFICATE"** button and select the `.pem` file you just created.